shahrokh-ashayeri/ssh_tunnel/readme.md

 ## Description

-The Mani SSH Tunnel Client is a Python application designed to facilitate SSH tunneling for secure communication between clients and servers.
+The SSH Tunnel Client is a Python application designed to facilitate SSH tunneling for secure communication between clients and servers.

 ## Features